LianaGrigoryan/pcl_extract_largest_cluster/README.md

-# PCL Template Project
+# PCL Extract Largest Cluster

-A brief description of the project.
+This is a tool to perform euclidean cluster extraction in parallel.
+It can be used to extract the largest cluster in the point cloud.
+This is particularly useful if there are a large number of files to be performed.
+It utilises the number of hardware threads to perform the process in parallel, and so can efficiently process large numbers of files.

 ## Installation

-Requires PCL 1.7, C++11 compatible compiler, ...
+Requires PCL 1.7, C++14 compatible compiler, Boost.

 Run cmake, make.